Skip to main content

 Why is it important to know your cat’s sex?

 If you’ve ever suffered from a urinary tract infection (UTI), then you know just how painful and debilitating they can be.
-But did you know that your feline fur baby also is at risk of developing a painful UTI?
+But did you know that your feline fur baby is also at risk of developing a painful UTI?
 Unfortunately for male cats, an otherwise painful infection may prove to be potentially life-threatening.
 A male cat’s urethra is thinner than that of a female cat, leaving them more likely to develop urethral blockages.
 Symptoms of a urinary tract infection include:

 • Loss of appetite